drewsamsen/sr-cards-api/docs/decks.md

 The following indexes are created for better performance:

 - Index on `user_id` for faster queries when retrieving a user's decks
-- Index on `slug` for faster lookups when accessing decks by slug
+- Composite index on `(user_id, slug)` for faster lookups when accessing decks by slug

 ## API Endpoints